Overview

 -

-Rhai scripts should be used when it is possible.
-But in this project, I used the latter option because the plugin described below requires access to some Rust crates.
-The plugin performs authorization: it checks whether JWT is specified in an incoming GraphQL request, validates it, extracts a user’s role, and passes the role in a header to downstream microservices.
+I decided to keep the plugin described below because its functionality requires access to some Rust crates.
+The plugin performs authorization: it checks whether JWT is specified in an incoming GraphQL request, validates it, extracts a user’s role, and puts it into the context.
 The implementation of the plugin made it possible to remove authorization code from the microservices which no longer need to work with JWTs and can obtain a user’s role from the header if it is passed by the plugin.

-Please note that this example is a demonstration of how to create an Apollo Router plugin; for production use of JWT-authorization and authentication, do more research.
+Please note that this example is a demonstration of how to create Native Rust plugin for Apollo Router; for production use of JWT-based authentication and authorization, do more research.
+Particularly, you can familiarize yourself with "JWT Authentication in the Apollo Router" (it is an enterprise feature).

 Native Rust plugins require building a custom Apollo Router binary that includes your